neilyio/ultra-scroll/README.md

 ### Why are there so many smooth scrolling modes?
 Why is this so hard?
 It's just *scrolling*…

-Emacs was designed long before mice were common, not to mention modern high-resolution track-pads which send rapid micro-updates ("move up one pixel!") more than 60 times per second.
-Unlike other programs, Emacs insists on keeping the cursor (point) visible at all times.
+Emacs was designed long before mice were common, not to mention modern high-resolution track-pads and mice which send rapid micro-updates ("move up one pixel!")
+60-120 times per second.
+Unlike other programs, Emacs *insists* on keeping the cursor (point) visible at all times.
 Deep in its re-display code, Emacs tracks where point is, and works diligently to ensure it never falls outside the visible window.
 It does this not by moving point (that's the user's job), but by moving the *window* (visible range of lines) surrounding point.

 Once you are used to this behavior, it's actually pretty nice for navigating with `C-n` / `C-p` and friends.
 But for smooth scrolling with